tonis2/Custom-elements-SPA/README.md

 Now serve your site from a `http-server` and you have a **Blog** , you can use whatever you like, for example with `node.js` you can use
 [http-server](https://www.npmjs.com/package/http-server)

+If you got in trouble you can check the full-code [here](https://github.com/tonis2/Custom-elements-blog)

 I hope my tutorial was helpful and give your thoughts about it in the comments.